SmileiPIC/tutorials/setup.rst

 In this example, the simulation will use 4 processes, but remember that the option above ``OMP_NUM_THREADS=8`` will set 8 threads in each process, so a total of 24 threads.
 As a consequence, this example is ideal for 4 nodes containing each 8 cores.
+This parallel computing is studied in the :ref:`tutorial 2<tutorial2>`.

 ----